deadlyvipers/dojo_rules/introduction.md

-Konichiwa,

-Boku wa George Kong.
+Konichiwa, Boku wa George Kong, ow are you.
+I am going to become a master now.
-Please to meet your acquaintance.